Constraining the [CII] luminosity function from the power spectrum of line-intensity maps at redshift 3.6: LIM power spectrum

+Eq.~(\ref{eq:finalP0}) can be employed to constrain model parameters through template fitting.
+For a fixed cosmological model, theory of gravity (which determines the growth rate $f$), and observational setup, the functions $\mathcal{F}_0, \mathcal{F}_2, \mathcal{F}_4$ and $\mathcal{G}_0$ depend solely on $\sigma$.
+This allows the parameters $\bar{I}_\nu, b, \bar{n}_\mathrm{eff}^{-1}$ and $\sigma$ to be varied in order to fit the observed data.
+The dominant clustering contribution to the power spectrum---proportional to $\mathcal{F}_0$---is only sensitive to the combination $\bar{I}_\nu^2\,b^2$ and to $\sigma$.
+Additional information on $\bar{I}_\nu^2\,b$ and $\bar{I}_\nu^2$ can, in principle, be extracted from the sub-dominant components proportional to $\mathcal{F}_2$ and $\mathcal{F}_4$, respectively.
+However, these terms can only be meaningfully constrained if they are sufficiently large compared to the statistical uncertainties of the measurements.
+Moreover, constraining three parameters in this regime requires multiple well-measured data points.
+On small scales, where the shot-noise component dominates, the power spectrum is primarily sensitive to the product $\bar{I}_\nu^2\,\bar{n}_\mathrm{eff}^{-1}$.

-The solid curves in the right-hand panel of Fig.~\ref{fig:sigmapv-effect} show the individual contributions to the PS appearing in Eq.~(\ref{eq:finalP0}) for our pessimistic case with $\alpha=-1.1$ and $\sigma=5\,h^{-1}$ Mpc.
-At the centre of our first bin, the terms proportional to ${\mathcal F}_0$, ${\mathcal F}_2$, ${\mathcal F}_4$ and ${\mathcal G}_0$ approximately account for $81.15\%$, $10.60\%$, $0.54\%$ and $7.72\%$ of the total signal, respectively.
-These figures become $62.34\%$, $1.15\%$, $0.01\%$ and $36.51\%$ for our second bin.
-As expected, the coherent large-scale flows (that generate the terms proportional to $f$ and $f^2$ in the PS) only mildly enhance the clustering component of the signal for highly biased tracers like the \cii emitters.
-Anyway, the fact that shot noise and multiple clustering components contribute at similar levels calls for using statistical inference to isolate the individual contributions.
+The solid curves in the right-hand panels of Fig.~\ref{fig:sigmapv-effect} show the individual contributions to the PS appearing in Eq.~(\ref{eq:finalP0}) for our pessimistic scenario characterised by $\alpha=-1.1$ and $\sigma=3\,h^{-1}$ Mpc.
+At the centre of our first bin and for $R=100$, the components proportional to ${\mathcal F}_0$, ${\mathcal F}_2$, ${\mathcal F}_4$ and ${\mathcal G}_0$ contribute approximately 80.2\%, 15.3\%, 1.1\% and 3.4\% of the total signal, respectively.
+In the second bin, these value change to 81.7\%, 3.6\%, 0.1\%, and 14.6\%.
+As expected, the coherent large-scale flows---encoded in the terms proportional to $f$ and $f^2$---only modestly enhance the clustering signal for highly biased tracers such as \cii emitters.
+Nonetheless, the fact that shot noise and multiple clustering terms contribute at comparable levels highlights the necessity of employing statistical inference to disentangle and constrain the individual components of the signal.